darktable-org/dtdocs/content/preferences-settings/general.md

 In addition to selecting a pre-built theme you can also apply additional CSS customisations of your own to tweak the look-and-feel of darktable.
 A text entry box is provided for this purpose.

-When you have finished entering your CSS tweaks, click on the 'save and apply' button.
+When you have finished entering your CSS tweaks, click on the 'save CSS and apply' button.
 This will save your CSS to a file (`$HOME/.config/darktable/user.css`) and immediately apply it to the current darktable session.

 If your changes cause any issues, you can uncheck the "modify selected theme with CSS tweaks below" check box.
 This will immediately restore the base theme but will leave your tweaks in the editor so that you can re-edit and try again.
-Simply press "save and apply" again when you are ready to retry.
+Simply press "save CSS and apply" again when you are ready to retry.
 This will automatically re-check the "modify selected theme with CSS tweaks below" checkbox and apply the new CSS.

 If you have any issues with darktable please retry with this option unchecked to be certain that they were not caused by any of your changes.